 Total workout time: 70-80 minutes

 Why it works: As runners progress in their training and complete a few half marathons, Delaney suggests adding more race-focused workouts.
 This progression workout gives runners a chance to test out their race pace, and get a sense of what is to come on race day.
-The adrenaline that comes with racing amongst other runners may have you running at harder efforts, and this workout How to Master the Half Marathon.
+The adrenaline that comes with racing amongst other runners may have you running at harder efforts, and this workout consistent and use the easy intervals as.

 How to do it: